 - (1).
-Satisfactory is defined as "satisfying expectations or needs, leaving no room for complaint, causing satisfaction, adequate". - The estimated cost to bring assets to a satisfactory standard is the amount of money that is required to be spent on an asset to ensure that it is in a satisfactory standard.
-This estimated cost should not include any planned enhancements (ie.to heighten, intensify or improve the facilities). - (2).
+Satisfactory is defined as "satisfying expectations or needs, leaving no room for complaint, causing satisfaction, adequate".
+The estimated cost to bring assets to a satisfactory condition is the amount of money that is required to be spent on an asset that is currently not at the condition determined to be satisfactory by the Council and community.
+This estimated cost does not include any planned enhancements. - (2).
 Required Annual Maintenance is "what should be spent to maintain assets in a satisfactory standard. - (3).
-Actual Maintenance is what has been spent in the current year to maintain the assets. - Actual Maintenance may be higher or lower than the required annual maintenance due to the timing of when the maintenance actually occurs. - (4).
-Written Down Value is in accordance with Note 9 of Council's General Purpose Financial Statements - (5).
-Infrastructure Asset Condition Assessment "Key"
+Actual Maintenance is what has been spent in the current year to maintain the assets.
+Actual maintenance may differ to Required Maintenance due to timing, or as a result of funding shortfalls.